starphillips/PyTasks/technical-requirements.md

 When logging in again, the authentication function will be used to check if this password matches a stored hashed password.
 Version Control: GitHub which can be used with Heroku when deploying PyTasks

+## Packages to Consider

+- Django REST Framework Simple JWT: to use JWT with the built in Django authentication
+- Axios: to send requests to Django’s API to create, read, update, or delete data, Axios can simplify these calls.
+- CORS: what gives permission to JavaScript in the browser to make certain requests.
+        Also to allow React to be able to get the response from Django Backend